-Questions about the employment opportunities posted here may be emailed to email@example.com, or firstname.lastname@example.org.
-Employees of The State Bar of California receive a range of competitive benefits.
+Questions about employment opportunities posted here may be emailed to firstname.lastname@example.org, or email@example.com.
+Employees of the State Bar of California receive a range of competitive benefits.

 Under general supervision, an Investigator I investigates and reviews public, court, and other party complaints or reports.
 In addition, an Investigator I determines what evidence is needed to support the allegations, collects evidence, and interviews witnesses to determine the appropriate course of action.